scalawithcats/scala-with-cats/src/pages/monoids/cats.typ

 ```

 As we know, `Monoid` extends `Semigroup`.
-If we don't need `empty` we can equivalently write:
+If we don't need `empty` we can instead write

 ```scala mdoc:silent
 import cats.Semigroup
 ```

+and then summon instances of `Semigroup` in the usual way:

 ```scala mdoc
 Semigroup[String].combine("Hi ", "there")